Payal3214/Google-Carbon-free-Data-Center/README.md

 | `RAW_SOURCE_State_Region_corrected.csv` | Original, untouched file from the source GitHub repo | Real, unmodified |
 | `RAW_SOURCE_India_monthly_data.csv` | Original, untouched POSOCO/CEA national monthly generation-mix file from the source repo | Real, unmodified |

-**Note on the earlier project vision:** the original scope described a much larger dataset — hourly `renewables_timeseries.csv`, `demand_profiles.csv`, `complete_seda.csv` emission factors, `latency.csv` simulations, US files (`pr_US.csv`), etc. Most of those files either don't exist in the source repo or don't exist as ready-to-use, state-level Indian data anywhere publicly.
-To keep this project honest and runnable, it was rebuilt around **only the data that's real or reasonably estimable**, listed in the table above.
-See **Data Sourcing & Honesty** for the full breakdown of what's real vs. estimated.

 ##  Methodology